A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Bayesian inference for causal effects of treatment strategies

-Based on the flexible BART specifications for the component models, the posterior inference for the effect of $\omega$ is achieved by sampling from the PPD of the potential outcomes, $\widetilde{Y}_{t^*}$, as described in \eqref{eq:det-ppd}.
-This process, in general, consists of four main modules, and we summarize each module below. \begin{enumerate} \item Specify priors for BART propensity score and censoring score model parameters in \eqref{eq:bart-trt-cen}, $(\calT^A,\calM^A)$ and $(\calT^C,\calM^C)$; obtain estimated longitudinal joint scores and apply the logit transformation to ensure its unconstrained support.
-The logit of the longitudinal joint propensity and censoring score will be included as an element of the longitudinal balancing score in subsequent computations. \item Specify priors for BART model parameters in \eqref{eq:bart-oc-mod-simp} and \eqref{eq:bart-long-bs-mod}, $(\calT^Y,\calM^Y)$ and $(\calT^b,\calM^b,\sigma_b^2)$, as required by each component models in the survival g-formula; obtain posterior samples of $(\calT^Y,\calM^Y)$ and $(\calT^b,\calM^b,\sigma_b^2)$ via Markov Chain Monte Carlo (MCMC) procedures described in \citet{Chipman1998} and \citet{sparapani2021nonparametric}. \item Generate samples of $\widetilde{Y}_{t^*}$ from its PPD in \eqref{eq:det-ppd} via Monte Carlo integration, as the PPD typically is analytically intractable due to the compounding complexity from component models.
-Posterior samples of $(\calT^Y,\calM^Y)$ and $(\calT^b,\calM^b,\sigma_b^2)$ are used as model parameters in \eqref{eq:bart-oc-mod-simp} and \eqref{eq:bart-long-bs-mod} to generate potential outcomes and longitudinal balancing scores under the treatment regime of interest.
-For deterministic treatment regime $\omega$, setting the treatment values for each time point is straightforward.
-For random treatment regime $\omega$, one needs to draw from $f^\omega$, which may sometimes be informed by the observed intervention distribution; see \citet{Young2011} for an example.
-In this case, one would also need to model the observed treatment assignment mechanism, which is readily available in Module 1. \item Obtain posterior samples of the treatment effect by summarizing samples of $\widetilde{Y}_{t^*}$, which can be further utilized in forming posterior estimates of the treatment effect. \end{enumerate} An outline of pseudo-code describing the BART g-formula approach for survival data under a deterministic treatment regime $\omega$ is summarized in Algorithm \ref{alg:gform-det}.
-Specifically, for computational feasibility, the numerical integration over the posterior distribution of model parameters in \eqref{eq:det-ppd} is simplified to using the value obtained from a single draw instead of the average over multiple draws.
-The posterior mean of the treatment effect can be obtained from samples in Module 4.
-Algorithm \ref{alg:gform-ran} describes the BART g-formula approach under a random treatment regime, where a numerical grid composed of samples of longitudinal balancing scores and treatment assignments is generated to incorporate the additional layer of integral over the history of treatment assignments.
+Based on the aforementioned BART specifications, the posterior inference for the causal effect under treatment strategy $g$ is achieved by sampling from the PPD of the potential outcomes, as described in \eqref{eq:det-ppd}.
+This process, in general, consists of four main modules, and we summarize each module below. \begin{enumerate} \item Specify priors for BART propensity score and censoring score model parameters in \eqref{eq:bart-trt-cen}, $(\calT^A,\calM^A)$ and $(\calT^C,\calM^C)$; obtain the estimated longitudinal joint score.
+The logit of the longitudinal joint score will be included as an element of the longitudinal balancing score in subsequent computations. \item Specify priors for BART model parameters in \eqref{eq:bart-oc-mod-simp} and \eqref{eq:bart-long-bs-mod}, $(\calT^Y,\calM^Y)$ and $(\calT^b,\calM^b,\sigma_b^2)$, as required by each component models in the survival g-formula; obtain posterior samples of $(\calT^Y,\calM^Y)$ and $(\calT^b,\calM^b,\sigma_b^2)$ via Markov Chain Monte Carlo (MCMC) procedures described in \citet{Chipman1998} and \citet{sparapani2021nonparametric}. \item Generate samples of ${Y}_{t^*}^g$ from its PPD in \eqref{eq:det-ppd} via Monte Carlo integration because the PPD typically is analytically intractable due to the compounding complexity from component models.
+Posterior samples of $(\calT^Y,\calM^Y)$ and $(\calT^b,\calM^b,\sigma_b^2)$ are used as model parameters in \eqref{eq:bart-oc-mod-simp} and \eqref{eq:bart-long-bs-mod} to generate potential outcomes and longitudinal balancing scores under the treatment strategy of interest.
+For a deterministic treatment strategy, setting the treatment values for each period is straightforward.
+For a random treatment strategy, one needs to draw from $f^\intervention$. \item Obtain posterior samples of the treatment effect by summarizing draws from the PPD. \end{enumerate}